 Sheena

 From the WSDOT perspective, collaboration is the key with funding out there being inconsistent.
-In writing and reissuing the permit, it would be good if ECY could break down barriers and predict where disincentives will occur (e.g. Flow Control Exemptions).
+In writing and reissuing the permit, it would be good if ECY could break down barriers and predict where disincentives will occur (e.g., projects discharging to Flow Control Exempted waterbodies).

 We need to remember the human aspect of this.
 How is this going to affect our ratepayers/communities?
 If we add elements that require more funding, are we expecting to raise taxes/rates?
 At what point does that affect peoples’ ability to pay and impose disproportional impact?